nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Suppose you want to arrange contacts such from those that take the most number of common modules as you to the least.

-If there is a tie in the number of common modules shared with you, you decide to just rank the name which is lexicographically smaller first.
+If there is a tie in the number of common modules shared with you, you decide to just rank the name lexicographically.

 Command entered: `sort m/d n/a`